Goldheart Assembly

-Goldheart Assembly were an English indie pop/rock band from London, England.
+Goldheart Assembly are an English indie pop/rock band from London, England.

 History

 Goldheart Assembly formed in 2007, naming themselves after a Guided By Voices song, The Goldheart Mountaintop Queen Directory.
 They quickly found a lifelong fan in DJ Steve Lamacq, who, in February 2009, made them the first unsigned band to record a Radio 1 Maida Vale Session in over a decade.
 In the same year, the band performed on the BBC Introducing Stage at the Glastonbury Festival, as well as slots at the Camden Crawl, Isle of Wight, Wychwood, Middlesbrough Music Live, Reading & Leeds and V festival.

 Goldheart Assembly’s debut single, a double A-side featuring the tracks "So Long St. Christopher" and "Oh Really", was released on 15 June 2009 on the independent label Heron Recordings, set up by Pat Long the then assistant editor of the NME.

 In late 2009, Goldheart Assembly signed to the independent UK label Fierce Panda Records, who had previously launched the career of Coldplay.
 Their debut album, Wolves and Thieves, was released to digital download on 8 March 2010, with CD release on 15 March.
 The majority of the album was recorded at Forncett Industrial Steam Museum in Norfolk, England, and several tracks feature the sound of live Victorian steam engines.
 The remaining tracks were recorded at Jools Holland's Helicon studios with British producer Laurie Latham.
 The album received widespread critical praise.

 The band started working on their second album, Long Distance Song Effects, in 2011.
 Twenty five tracks initially recorded in London were gradually whittled down during trips back and forth to Lucerne where they recorded with Swiss musician Tobi Gmür, who they had met on an earlier European tour.

 In October 2011, the band appeared on Last Call with Carson Daly performing 4 songs from their debut album.
 Ed Sheeran, Kasabian, Dr Dog, Father John Misty and The Decemberists all made appearances on the show in the same season.

 Long Distance Song Effects, their second album, was released in July 2013.
 The Allmusic journalist, Heather Phares, noted that "the control and variety they display throughout Long Distance Song Effects shows that Goldheart Assembly have come into their own here".

 The band signed to Faber Music on 7 May 2013.

 In 2017, the band signed to LGM Records, a newly founded label run by former EMF and VP of A&R for Epic Records Ian Dench, James Dale, Kaziu Gill and Felix Matthews.

 In December 2017, the band announced that they would be reuniting with original members, Dominic Keshavarz and Thomas Hastings, to perform one final show in London.
 Goldheart Assembly's Last Waltz was on 7 December 2017 at ULU.
 The band were joined on stage by members of The Magic Numbers, Starsailor, EMF, The Bluetones, Treetop Flyers, as well as, Lyla Foy, Ren Harvieu and Michelle Stodart.